keiranmraine/keiranmraine.github.io/mkdocs/docs/blogs/2021/05/updating-my-site.md

 ![MkDocs default](./mkdocs-default.png)

-The above requires no configurmation at all, but obviously you still want to do some.
+The above requires no configuration at all, but obviously you still want to do some.

 Before I go further, I want my site to have a clean look and feel.
 MkDocs has a limited number of themes, Read the Docs isn't bad but there is an extension project which I recently used and have found it good.
 As I'm leaning towards MkDocs